iocanel/presentations/README.md

 ## Demo Project

-The demo project which was used for as a target for writing pipelines can be found at: [hello golang](https://github.com/iocanel/hello-go).
+The demo project which was used as a target for writing pipelines can be found at: [hello golang](https://github.com/iocanel/hello-go).

 ## Editor configuration and setup